 More action from the game

-For more photos from the game please follow this link to J. Ashley Nixon Communications
+For more photos from the Fire White’s five games in the 2018 Alberta Provincial Championships please visit J. Ashley Nixon Communications and seek HOCKEY